statamic/ideas/README.md

 ## 💡 Ideas & Feature Requests

-This repo is for collecting and discussing ideas and feature requests for Statamic 3.
+This repo is for collecting and discussing ideas and feature requests for Statamic.
 Please check if an idea or FR has been opened already before starting a new thread (issue), but otherwise let's dig in!
-You can also come chat in the `#v3` channel in [Discord][discord] if you'd like to keep thing real-time.
+You can also come chat in the `#help` channel in [Discord][discord] if you'd like to keep things real-time.

 ## Code of Conduct